Terrorism Act 2000: List of proscribed terrorist groups

+As of July 2025, more than 80 organisations appear in Schedule 2 of the Act.
+They are all listed in Schedule 2 of the act.

 List of proscribed groups linked to Northern Ireland-related terrorism

-The following 14 organisations have appeared in Schedule 2 of the Act since it came into force and are listed under the above heading in the Home Office document 'Proscribed Terrorist Organisations' under the collective description "organisations in Northern Ireland that were proscribed under previous legislation".
+The following 14 organisations have appeared in Schedule 2 of the Act since it came into force. and are listed under the above heading in the Home Office document 'Proscribed Terrorist Organisations' under the collective description "organisations in Northern Ireland that were proscribed under previous legislation".
 They are armed paramilitary groups proscribed because of involvement in the Troubles;